[Update: TreasuryDirect upgraded its website. The new site doesn’t use the virtual keyboard anymore.]

 You copy the account number from the password manager and paste it on the login page.
 You’ll receive a one-time passcode at your registered e-mail address.
 The one-time passcode is case sensitive.
 You copy and paste it on the next page.
 So far so good.

 Now comes the password part.
-You can’t copy and paste directly into the password field.
+You can’t copy and paste directly into the password field in your web browser.
 The TreasuryDirect website uses this virtual keyboard:

 You click on the buttons with your mouse or finger to enter your password.
-If you follow the recommended practice and use a long password with a mix of letters, numbers, and symbols, it’s painful to click in your long password.
+If you follow the recommended security practice and use a long password with a mix of letters, numbers, and symbols, it’s painful to enter your long password.

-Some password managers can fill in the password automatically (1Password, Keychain on Mac).
+Some password managers can fill in the password automatically.
+1Password and Keychain on Mac work out of the box.
 If your password manager doesn’t, you may be tempted to reset your password to a simpler one just to avoid this pain.
 Don’t.
 There’s a workaround.

 Remove HTML Attribute

 The reason you can’t paste into the password field is that the TreasuryDirect web page instructs your browser to set that field to read-only.
-If you right-click on the password field and choose “Inspect” in the context menu (it works at least in Chrome and Firefox), you will see this:
+When you’re on your laptop, if you right-click on the password field and choose “Inspect” in the context menu (it works at least in Chrome and Firefox), you will see this: